jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 1.00 on the 0–3 scale**, which implies that preCICE partially meets this requirement.

-Representative PoC comments were:
+Representative PoC comments are:
-- “The components are responsible for running and initialization, then have to initialize precice as well”
+- The components are responsible for running and initialization, then have to call preCICE API as well.

 From a technical perspective, considering preCICE's architecture and features:
 - preCICE uses an XML-based configuration file to define participants, meshes, data to be exchanged, mappings, and coupling schemes.
 This aligns well with requirements on explicit coupling configuration, but execution mode (e.g., serial vs. parallel launch of components) is managed outside preCICE by the user or orchestration scripts.